gregmeyer/ai-app-bootstrap/README.md

 **Ready to build something amazing?** 🚀

 Start with the [get-started guides](get-started/) or use the [project template](examples/project-template.md) to define your vision.
 The AI App Bootstrap toolkit is here to help you turn your AI ideas into reality, faster than ever before.

+**Perfect for**: Building custom AI applications and deploying to cloud platforms like DigitalOcean **Works with**: Claude, Gemini, OpenAI, Cursor, and many other AI development assistants

 *Happy coding!* ✨